Dualizing complexes on the moduli of parabolic bundles: Introduction

 and the dualizing complex on such classifying stacks $[\ast/\ul{G_{b}(F)}]$ is given by a module of Haar measures on $G_{b}(F)$, which is trivial as a $G_{b}(F)$-representation since $G_{b}$ is unimodular.
 We can then extend to all of $\Bun_{G}$ using the following result, which is interesting in its own right. \begin{prop}[Proposition \ref{prop: Localsystemsextend}] For $G/F$ a connected reductive group, we have a well-defined equivalence of categories

-where $\Loc(X) \subset D(X)$ denotes the category of local systems on $X$ with respect to the \'etale topology, $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}}) \subset \Loc(\Bun_{G}^{\mathrm{ss}})$ denotes the subcategory of \'etale local systems which admit a trivialization induced from an \'etale covering of $\Bun_{G}$, and $j_{G}: \Bun_{G}^{\mathrm{ss}} \hookrightarrow \Bun_{G}$ is the natural open immersion. \end{prop} \begin{rem} A proof of this result and the previous result through a less explicit, but more direct method will appear in upcoming work of Wild \cite{WildBunGcohomology}. \end{rem} \begin{rem} The restriction to the subcategory $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}})$ implies that $R^{0}j_{*}(A)$ is also an \'etale local system so that the map is well-defined.
+where $\Loc(X) \subset D(X)$ denotes the category of local systems on $X$ with respect to the \'etale topology, $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}}) \subset \Loc(\Bun_{G}^{\mathrm{ss}})$ denotes the subcategory of \'etale local systems which admit a trivialization induced from an \'etale covering of $\Bun_{G}$, and $j_{G}: \Bun_{G}^{\mathrm{ss}} \hookrightarrow \Bun_{G}$ is the natural open immersion. \end{prop} \begin{rem} A proof of this result and the previous result through a different but less explicit method has been carried out for $\GL_{2}$ in the Masters Thesis of Ruth Wild \cite{WildBunGcohomology}.
+The idea of Wild generalizes and we sketch this in Remark \ref{rem: WildProof}.
+Our argument is very similar, but fits in more naturally with the other calculations we carry out. \end{rem} \begin{rem} The restriction to the subcategory $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}})$ implies (non-obviously) that $R^{0}j_{G*}(A)$ is also an \'etale local system so that the map is well-defined.
 In general, the inclusion $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}}) \subset \Loc(\Bun_{G}^{\mathrm{ss}})$ is strict.
 For example, consider a finite-dimensional smooth irreducible representation $\rho$ of the division algebra $D^{*}_{\frac{1}{n}}$.
 This defines a sheaf on a connected component of $\Bun_{\GL_{n}}^{\mathrm{ss}}$.
-If $\rho$ is not $1$-dimensional so that its semi-simplified Harris--Taylor parameter (= Fargues--Scholze parameter) is supercuspidal (i.e does not factor through a proper Levi) then it follows that its $*$-pushforward to all of $\Bun_{G}$ is the same as its $!$-pushforward (See the proof of \cite[Lemma~2.6]{BMHNCompuni}).
-Therefore, we see that $R^{0}j_{G*}(A)$ is not a local system if $A \in D(\Bun_{G})$ has such $\rho$ as a constituent. \end{rem} The proof we give of Proposition \ref{prop:intssequiv} is in fact related to the computation of the dualizing object on certain $\ell$-cohomologically smooth charts $\pi_{b}\colon \mathcal{M}_{b} \ra \Bun_{G}$, as studied in \cite[Section~V.3]{FaScGeomLLC}.
+Suppose $\rho$ is the mod $\ell$ reduction of a $\ol{\bb{Q}}_{\ell}$-representation $\tilde{\rho}$ such that the mod $\ell$ reduction of the semi-simplified Harris--Taylor parameter (= Fargues--Scholze parameter) of $\tilde{\rho}$ is supercuspidal (i.e does not factor through a proper Levi) then it follows, since the Fargues--Scholze parameter correspondence is compatible with mod $\ell$ reduction (by the $\Lambda$-linearity of the maps appearing in \cite[Theorem~IX.5.2]{FaScGeomLLC}), that the Fargues--Scholze parameter of $\rho$ is supercuspidal, and it in turn follows that its $*$-pushforward to all of $\Bun_{G}$ is the same as its $!$-pushforward (cf. \cite[Lemma~2.26]{BMHNCompuni}).
+Therefore, we see that $R^{0}j_{G*}(A)$ does not lie in $\widetilde{\Loc}(\Bun_{G}^{\mathrm{ss}})$ if $A \in \Loc(\Bun_{G}^{\mathrm{ss}})$ has such $\rho$ as a constituent. \end{rem} The proof we give of Proposition \ref{prop:intssequiv} is in fact related to the computation of the dualizing object on certain $\ell$-cohomologically smooth charts $\pi_{b}\colon \mathcal{M}_{b} \ra \Bun_{G}$, as studied in \cite[Section~V.3]{FaScGeomLLC}.
 These can be viewed as subspaces of the moduli stack of $P$-bundles, where $P$ is a parabolic.
 In particular, consider such a parabolic $P$ with Levi factor $L$ and the natural diagram